jack-edelberg/model-vehicles/README.md

 * Middle buyers ($15k - $49k)
 * Low buyers ($0k - $14k)

+These stratification thresholds were chosen based on the visual structure of *figure 4* (a possible improvement to this technique would be to assign customer strata by percentile cutoffs)

 ##### Figure 4: VIP-free distribution of customers by total profit
 ![Figure 4: A histogram showing the distribution of customers by total profit with outliers greater than $100k removed.
 The distribution appears to have minima around $15k and $45k](./images/customer-profit-distribution-zoom.png)